Blog Post Thumbnail

 Spontaneous conversations by the coffee machine are harder to come by in a hybrid model, so you have to be more intentional about building community.
 After all, "hybrid employees want to feel connected to their company's purpose."
 You can foster this sense of belonging by organizing a mix of in-person and virtual team-building events.
 Use your in-office days for collaborative workshops, team lunches, or celebrations.
 A flex office software can make it easy for teams to coordinate these days together.
 For remote employees, schedule virtual coffee chats, online games, or special interest groups on Slack.
 These efforts reinforce your company culture and remind everyone that they are part of a connected and supportive team.

-Measure, Learn, and Improve Your Model
+How to Measure and Improve Your Hybrid Model

 Your hybrid work model isn’t a one-and-done project.
 Think of it as a living part of your company culture that needs regular attention to thrive.
 The most successful hybrid companies are the ones that are willing to measure what’s working, listen to their people, and make adjustments along the way.
 This continuous cycle of feedback and improvement is what will keep your model effective and relevant as your team and business evolve.
 It’s all about staying curious and being open to change.